The Academic Program

 The Career Services Internship Fund and Career Services Endowed Internship Fund offers grants in support of unpaid or low-paid internships, research, and community service.

-The Brill-Milmoe ‘69 Internship Endowment provides provides financial support to students to pursue unpaid or underpaid internships in government, NGOs, and private organizations engaged in governance, public policy or policy implementation, or communication.
+The Brill-Milmoe ‘69 Internship Endowment provides financial support to students to pursue unpaid or underpaid internships in government, NGOs, and private organizations engaged in governance, public policy or policy implementation, or communication.

 The Browning Family Endowed Internship Fellowship provides financial assistance to one or more students pursuing internships.